 Each authorized user will have a unique user ID and password, which grants them access only to the accounts specified by the account administrator.

 A signer on the account can have account administrator privileges.
 If you need to reassign this responsibility, call the Internet Service Center at 1-877-ChasePC (1-877-242-7372).

-Yes, any signer on the account can setup a user ID.
-Note that if you would like someone to access move money services (ACH Payments, QuickDeposit, Wire transfer, etc.) on your behalf, those individuals will need to be added as an authorized user through Access & Security Manager.
+No, there can only be one administrator.
+However, any signer on the account can setup a user ID.
+Note that if you would like someone to access money movement services (ACH Payments, QuickDeposit, Wire transfers, etc.) on your behalf, those individuals will need to be added as an authorized user through Access & Security Manager.